Compares hardships in life to living in a Desert.

-INTRO: I wrote this devotional Christian poem in 2017 after studying Exodus and Deuteronomy.
-The setting of the poem is when Moses and the Israelites were wandering around the desert for 40 years.
+I wrote this devotional Christian poem after studying Exodus and Deuteronomy.
+The setting is when Moses and the Israelites wander around the desert for 40 years.
 It also includes a reference to when Elijah had travelled 40 days and nights to God’s mountain in 1 Kings 19.

 I also mention the simile ‘it was a two-by-four moment,’ (2B4) which means that it came as a surprise or a shock, an ‘aha’ moment.
 It is a common term used in Australia.

-As this is a devotional poem, it speaks of the main personal lesson that I received from this Bible study.
+As this is a devotional poem, it speaks of the main personal lesson I received from this Bible study.
 God challenged my negative attitude toward my circumstances at the time.
-It was time for me to wipe my tears, get up and walk forward in my life.
+It was time for me to wipe my tears, get up and walk forward.
 I was craving attention and support from my family and friends.
-I realized I needed to turn my attention to God and trust and lean on Him more deeply, and to believe that He alone was able to completely fill my voids.
+I realised I needed to turn my attention to God, trust and lean on Him more deeply, and believe He could fill my voids.

 Although family and friends can help us in times of trouble, there comes a time when we need to stand back up on our own two feet and walk on with God, trusting and believing He will sustain us into the future.
-God may one day call on us to be strong for our family and friends, so we need to first strengthen our own walk with our Lord Jesus Christ.
+God may one day call on us to be strong for our family and friends.
 Beverley Joy

 Oh, not another boring poem